Questions to Get Started – How to Present to Senior Management Without Being Terrified

 Present your conclusion:

 Suppose that you’ve been in charge of a high-level, cross-functional team to study whether there is a need for diversity training in your company.
-You mart start by saying: “Thank you for the opportunity to head up the cross-functional team to study if Diversity Training will be a good investment for our company.
+You must start by saying: “Thank you for the opportunity to head up the cross-functional team to study if Diversity Training will be a good investment for our company.

 Present your recommendations: